mgeeky/Stracciatella/README.md

 - **Currently not able to perform a full cleanup of CLM disabling artefacts: DLL files in-use, left in %TEMP%.**
 - **Currently only supports .NET Framework 4.5+**
-- Create fully unmanaged powershell runspace
 - Implement rolling XOR with 2,3 and 4 bytes long key.
-- _Add Constrained Language Mode bypass_
 - Implement more encoding/encryption strategies, especially ones utilising environmental keying
+- ~Add Constrained Language Mode bypass~
 - ~Disable Script Block logging first, than go after AMSI~
 - ~Clean essential variables ASAP, preventing easy process memory dumping and recovery of provided scripts/commands~
 - Add Tab-autocompletion and support for Up/Down arrows (having provided that plaintext commands are not going to be stored in Straciatella's memory)